DamianS-eng/DamianS-eng/notes/projects/VRonLinux/02-Fedora Linux for Steam VR.md

 # Install Steam

-Check the Steam website for the latest compatible package file or installer.
+- Check the [Steam website](https://steampowered.com) for the latest compatible package file or installer.
+- `sudo dnf install steam` works well.

-Do NOT use the snap package (if even possible on Fedora).
+- Do NOT use the snap package (if even possible on Fedora).

-Check the equivalent "Discover" store for more recent or automated changes.
+- Check the equivalent "Discover" store for more recent or automated changes.

 Once Steam VR is installed and headset is connected, launch it and go through Room Setup.